frc-7127-business-team/7127-Business-Materials/Branding.md

 ### Public Documents:
 #### Introduction:
-This sheet is to define the styling with which all other internal documents should mimic.
+This sheet is to define the styling with which all public documents should mimic.

 #### Fonts: